Carol Cram on the beach looking joyous

 Keep Safe on the Plane

-I’ve taken to wiping down my tray table on the aircraft in recent years.
+I’ve taken to wiping down my tray table on the plane in recent years.
 I never used to, which is probably why I usually caught a cold within the first few days of arriving in Europe.

 I also recently read that the seat pocket in front of you is NEVER cleaned which means it’s probably a ninth-grade science experiment.
 You don’t want to think about it.